jedibatman/Backbone.Schema/README.md

 ```

 ##### Type `collection`
 Converts value (array of a model IDs in the source collection) to collection, keeping references to original models.
 Represents as is.
+Supports a special option `reset` (by default equal to `false`).
+If option `reset` equal to `true`, collection replaces a models, otherwise will merge they with existing models.
 ```js
 schema.define('reference-collection', { type: 'collection', source: sourceCollection });